Dr. Eric Bechhoefer, Chief Engineer/CEO GPMS

 We treat internal shafts (within the gearbox) different than outer shafts (gearbox input shaft, tail rotor drive shaft).
 For internal shaft, we look at SO1 and SO2 (second shaft harmonic, which is sensitive to a bent shaft) and use the within and between aircraft variance to establish a threshold based on a 1 in a million probability of false alarm.
 Typically, this process results in SO1 thresholds on the order 0.02 IPS or so (which is pretty smooth).
 For external shafts, we use SO1, SO2, and SO3 (third harmonic, which is sensitive to coupling failures).
 We typically set an IEC limit for SO1 of 0.25 IPS, and set SO2, SO3 statically, again, based on the within and between aircraft.

 The process is mathematically robust and defines a hypothesis test.
 In contrast, most HUMS manufacturers set thresholds by asking the questions “when is it bad,” which is very hard to determine.
-We ask the subtlety different question “When is it no longer good.”
+We ask the subtlety different question “When is it no longer good?”
 This construction of the question allows us to define a hypothesis test, for which I have developed a theory to support.
 Our system uses Condition Indicators (CIs) to establish evidence that the component is no longer good.
 The false alarm rate when we recommend a warning is small, about 1 in 100 million.
-You can be very well assured that if we say the component is no longer good and needs maintenance.
+You can be very well assured that if we say the component is no longer good, it isn’t.

 BEA is based on demodulation of high-frequency resonance associated with bearing element impacts.
 For rolling element bearings, when the rolling elements strike a local fault on the inner or outer race or a fault on a rolling element strikes the inner or outer race, an impact is produced.
 These impacts modulate a signal at the associated bearing pass frequencies, such as Cage Pass Frequency (CPF), Ball Pass Frequency Outer Race (BPFO), Ball Pass Frequency Inner Race (BPFI), and Ball Fault Frequency (BFF).
 Figure (1) is an Outer Race Fault, where the BPFO is approximately 80 Hz.
 Note that the modulation rate, T1, is approximately .0125 seconds (e.g., 1/80 Hz).
 The time T2, the period of the resonance, is approximately 1.12e-4 seconds, or about 9000 Hz.
 Note that the time domain representation is the superposition of many resonances of the bearing itself.